info201b-au2022/project-baronk2/proposal/project-proposal.md

 *Proposal only.
 Assuming you answer your research questions, briefly describe the expected or possible implications for technologists, designers, and policymakers.
 (About 150 words.)*

+Expected implications from technologists may include a variety of conclusions drawn from different website and sources that had information on the topic but still had room for interpretation.
+For designers, when looking at a data set, because they have background knowledge with designing them they may mentally have already filled them out without throughly looking through it.
+For policymakers, since they obviously make policies, they may interpret them in a different way since their jobs revolve around only policy making.

 ## Limitations